Our diversity makes us better

 Smart & Biggar is dedicated to cultivating diversity and inclusion through our leadership, policies, processes, programs and resources to meet the evolving needs of our most important asset – our people.

 At Smart & Biggar, we celebrate and support diversity as a fundamental value of our firm.
 We also recognize that a diverse and inclusive culture is a key ingredient to the ability of all of our employees to thrive within our work environment and to offer the best and most innovative services to our clients.
-Steven Garland, Firm Managing Partner
+Daphne Lainson, Chair of the Firm

 We are proud of the initiatives that we have implemented as we strive towards our goal of being an inclusive and diverse organization: